negiiirah/Literature-Review-On-Digitalization-Of-Conveyor-Belt/README.md

 ### Belt Damage Management and Identification System}
 Damage Classification
 Identifying and classifying the type of damage accurately is crucial for determining its cause and implementing the right corrective measures.
 This involves a detailed examination of the damage patterns and understanding their implications.
+[7]
 Cause Analysis
 Once damage is classified, analyzing potential causes based on operational history, design parameters, and recent changes or incidents can help pinpoint the root cause.
-This analysis can be supported by data from monitoring systems and maintenance records.
+This analysis can be supported by data from monitoring systems and maintenance records.[7]

 Corrective Actions and Continuous Improvement Developing a set of potential corrective actions for different types of damages and causes is essential for quick response.
 Continuous improvement, based on lessons learned from past incidents and ongoing data analysis, can lead to system enhancements that reduce the likelihood of future damages.